jraska/Falcon/README.md

 ## Q&A

+*Why is Falcon crashing on Android 9 Pie?*

+You are most likely not using the latest version of Falcon.
+Android 9 is supported from Falcon version `2.1.0`.
+Some changes were needed since we use some reflection to make the screenshots possible.

 *Why another screenshot library?*

 There are plenty of great screenshot libraries, but all of them miss Dialogs, Toasts and other extra windows in Activity.
 Not this one!